-Research demonstrates that rumination leads to negatively biased thinking (Lyubomirsky & Tkach, 2004). .
+Research demonstrates that rumination leads to negatively biased thinking (Lyubomirsky & Tkach, 2004).
+For example, experiments have shown that dysphoric participants induced to ruminate made more pessimistic attributions about upsetting experiences, made more negative predictions about future events, retrieved more negative memories from their past, and judged negative events as having occurred more frequently that dysphoric individuals that were distracted (Lyubomirsky & Nolen-Hoeksema, 1995; Lyubomirsky et al., 1999).
+A more recent study using a thinking-aloud paradigm further found that participants with higher trait rumination scores (specifically, trait brooding scores) demonstrated longer periods of negative thoughts in a resting state, and their negative thoughts were linked to a stronger narrowing in conceptual scope over time, as indicated by higher semantic similarity (Raffaelli et al., 2021).
+This converges with Andrews-Hanna et al. (2022)’s finding that, during a free association task, trait ruminators are more strongly attracted to negative conceptual spaces and more likely to remain there longer.

+Conspiracy beliefs are negative explanations of often ambiguous, meaningful events: powerful groups or individuals that act in secret are made responsible for societal problems.
+Therefore, the negative attention and interpretation biases induced by rumination can be expected to contribute to conspiracy beliefs.
+In line with this, recent research has shown that conspiracy beliefs are related to a general suspicious processing style, that is, an intuitive tendency to perceive negative intentionality and secrecy in both conspiracy-related and -unrelated events (Frenken & Imhoff, 2022).
+Further, conspiracy beliefs are associated with several other thinking biases, such as the tendency to attribute agency and intentionality to inanimate objects (Douglas et al., 2016).
+An anxious attachment style, which entails an exaggerated perception of threat and a negatively biased view of others, has also been found to predict conspiracy beliefs (Green & Douglas, 2018).
+These findings show that styles of thinking that share properties with rumination contribute to the formation of conspiracy beliefs.

 Analogous Evidence from Research on Persecutory Delusions

 Lastly, rumination has been identified as an important precursor of persecutory delusions, defined as false beliefs about a malevolent persecutor who intends to commit harm (Westermann & Lincoln, 2011).
 Several studies provide evidence for an association between rumination (or closely related forms of repetitive negative thinking, such as worrying) and persecutory delusions (Freeman & Garety, 2014; Freeman et al., 2008; Hepworth et al., 2011; Ludwig et al., 2020; Martinelli et al., 2013; McKie et al., 2017).
 Importantly, the presence of worry predicts delusional episodes longitudinally (Freeman et al., 2012), and interventions targeting a worry thinking style were effective in reducing persecutory delusions, which provides evidence for a causal relationship (Foster et al., 2010; Freeman et al., 2015).
 The suggested causal mechanism again refers to a narrowing of attention to negative stimuli, and subsequent threat-related interpretation biases.
 These biases prevent the consideration of non-threatening information that could potentially disprove the delusion (e.g., Bortolon & Raffard, 2021).